-cated airports serving a city of Louisville's size, handling more than 3.36 million passengers annually.
+Louisville International Airport is located just 35 miles north of Elizabethtown.
+It is one of the largest and most sophisticated airports serving a city of Louisville's size, handling more than 3.36 million passengers annually.
 It is served by 6 major airline brands.
 Airfares are consistently lower than those in a major hub.
-Louisville International Airport currently has 25 non-stop destinations and also offers a network of international travel flights.
+Louisville International Airport currently has 27 non-stop destinations and also offers a network of international travel flights.